Monterey history photo collection

 Edward was born to Charles Abbott and Alice Beverly Flanders Ricketts in Chicago, Illinois.

-He had a sister, Frances, and a younger brother Thayer.
+Ed had a sister, Frances, and a younger brother Thayer.

 His early days were spent in Chicago and Mitchell, South Dakota for a year, then back to Chicago.
-He graduated from John Marshall High School in Chicago in 1914.

-On August 19th of 1922 he married Nancy Anna Macker in Chicago.
+On September 19th of 1922 he married Nancy Anna Macker in Chicago.

 Ricketts and Steinbeck first met in the home of Jack Calvin of Carmel in late October of 1930.